Industry NewsFeatured

 Official Information Sources

 Planning a journey across the Severn?
-Stay informed with AutoChain's live updates.
+Get live status updates with AutoChain's daily updates.
+Check if the bridge is open right now.

 About the Author: The AutoChain Team monitors official sources to provide accurate, up-to-date traffic information for UK drivers crossing between England and Wales.